Connect to webpages from Power BI Desktop

 A dialog appears, asking for the URL of the web page from which you want to import data.

-You can choose the Edit button, which launches Query Editor, where you can shape and transform the data on that Web page before importing it into Power BI Desktop.
+You can choose the Transform Data button, which launches Query Editor, where you can shape and transform the data on that Web page before importing it into Power BI Desktop.
 Or you can select the Load button, and import all of the data elements you selected in the left pane.

 When we select Load, Power BI Desktop imports the selected items, and makes them available in the Fields pane, found on the right side of the Reports view in Power BI Desktop.